wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 * There must be a blank line after anchor tags `<a name=...` and a heading text line.

-PROTIP: Markdown recognizes different characters to parse into lists:
+WARNING: Markdown may not recognize different characters to parse into lists:

-\* Asterisk
+\* Asterisk<br />

 \+ plus sign